I, Claudius: I, Claudius

 Tiberius, now free of Livia, loses all compunction and executes hundreds of influential citizens on false charges of treason.
 He banishes Agrippina and her son Nero, while Agrippina's son Drusus is imprisoned and starved to death in Rome.
 Tiberius retreats from public life to the island of Capri and Sejanus is given full command of the city in his absence, becoming de facto ruler of Rome.
 Tiberius is soon alerted to Sejanus' treachery by a letter from Antonia Minor and allies himself with Caligula, despite his awareness of Caligula's growing wickedness and narcissism, and transfers control of Rome to the even more despotic Naevius Sutorius Macro.
 Sejanus is executed along with his children; Claudius survives despite being married to Sejanus' sister, whom he quickly divorces.
 Livilla is locked in a room by her mother Antonia and starved to death, and Antonia punishes herself for having raised Livilla by listening to her daughter die.

 On his deathbed, the old and feeble Tiberius is smothered to death by Macro.
 Caligula is declared emperor and at first appears to be enlightened and kind.
 To his surprise, Claudius is recalled to Rome from his peaceful life in Capua writing history and living with his prostitute companion Calpurnia.
 Claudius quickly becomes the butt of many taunts and practical jokes by the Imperial Court.
-After recovering from a severe illness, Caligula descends into madness, his behavior becoming ever more egomaniacal and irrational.
+After recovering from a severe illness, Caligula descends into madness, his behaviour becoming ever more egomaniacal and irrational.
 He declares himself a god in human disguise, stages arguments and battles with other gods, bankrupts the country, and kills thousands.

 The madness having reached a tempest is finally quelled by Cassius Chaerea, a captain of the Praetorian Guard who plots with the other captains to assassinate Caligula, along with his wife and daughter.
 Horrified, Claudius hides behind a curtain and is discovered by a disgruntled Praetorian Guard.
 Realizing they need a new emperor, the Guards suddenly and bemusedly declare Claudius emperor.
 Claudius pleads that he does not want to be emperor and only wants to see the Republic restored, but the Guards ignore him.
 He sadly accepts for the sake of his wife and unborn child, and for the access the emperorship will give him to valuable historical documents, on a whim deciding that as emperor he will finally be able to demand that people read his books.